Over 90 Things to Do in Sydney at Night

 One of the best things for visitors to do in Sydney at night is to spend some time exploring the harbour and foreshore.
 There is plenty to do in the streets surrounding Circular Quay at night to keep you busy for a few hours.

 We believe no matter what your budget, you can have fun here at night.
-No money, walk around and take in the lights for free, feeling flush, splurge on a show at the Sydney Opera House or a special Sydney Harbour dinner on an evening cruise.
+No money – no problem!
+Just 1walk around and take in the lights for free.
+Feeling flush?
+Splurge on a show at the Sydney Opera House or a special Sydney Harbour dinner on an evening cruise.

 Here are our favourite ideas for exploring the area around Circular Quay at night.

 Being out on Sydney Harbour at sunset is hard to beat, and a sailboat gives an entirely different feel to a ferry or cruise ship.
 Being this close to the water helps you appreciate just how big the harbour is.